Happy Hanukkah, and welcome to the Christmas Season! Whatever you may celebrate, this time of the year can bring a mix of joy, relaxation, and stress.

 Why is self care important during the holidays?

-On top of the usual holiday stress, the last few years have been harder than most because of the COVID pandemic.
+On top of the usual holiday stress, things have become more challenging since the COVID pandemic.

 Our 25 days of self care during the holidays